 Kendelle bond (msc ph, pg dip rm)

-Kendelle founded NCBC (Formerly Zest Consultancy) in 2003 and has been working in behaviour change for over 16 years to date.
-Kendelle originally trained as a Midwife before moving into Public Health where she has passionately worked as a Public Health Consultant to integrate evidence-based practice into behaviour change interventions and practice and delivered extensive training in this area.
-Kendelle specialises in Cognitive Behavioural Therapy and Motivational Interviewing as a therapist and has extensive experience working within healthcare, social services, criminal justice, addictions, and is an active member of the Motivational Interviewing International Network of Trainers (MINT).
+Kendelle founded NCBC in 2003 and has been working as a Behavioural Psychologist for over 16 years to date.
+Kendelle originally trained as a Midwife before moving into Behavioural Psychology where she has passionately worked to integrate evidence-based approaches into behaviour change interventions and practice and has delivered extensive training in this area.
+Kendelle specialises in Cognitive Behavioural Therapy and Motivational Interviewing as a clinical therapist and has extensive experience working within healthcare, social services, criminal justice, addictions, and is an active member of the Motivational Interviewing International Network of Trainers (MINT).

 dr merav devere